 Meanwhile he was determined to keep working on his rehabilitation as an outpatient, getting stronger day by day.
 “I’m not going to give up.
 It’s not in my vocabulary.”

-He was grateful to the team that helped him recover this far.
-And he was even more grateful to be home again with Gwendolyn.
+Michael is grateful to the team that helped him recover this far.
+And he is even more grateful to be home again with Gwendolyn.